CurtisNewbie/moon-monorepo/README.md

 # moon-monorepo

-This is moon monorepo, a privately hosted personal website (the private cloud).
+moon monorepo - a privately hosted website developed for myself for fun :D

 **Frontend Projects:**